Signed in as:

 Here is our little guide on the 2.0TFSI & 1.8/2.0TSI engines.

-We have covered the main issues and servicing needs, if there’s anything you’d like to know more about or be added then please leave a comment.
+We have covered the main issues and servicing needs, if there’s anything you’d like to know more about or be added then please contact us.

 These engines are noisy and often sound like a bag of nails when running because of the direct injection & fuel pump setup they use.
 More often than not the noise is nothing to worry about.
-Here is a video of a healthy TSI engine for reference - https://youtu.be/deEmTy-wEJA
+We have added some videos below showcasing healthy engine noise.

 Unfortunately, due to being direct injection these engines suffer heavily with carbon build up around the inlet valves, this will effect performance as well as cold starts and it’s advised to have the inlet walnut blasted for efficient cleaning, Carbon or hydrogen cleaning as it’s advertised does nothing on these engines, save your money for a proper walnut blast and use some Forte additive in the fuel tank.